Principal Investigator: Dr. Corey Tarwater

-Dr. Tarwater has 15+ years experience working in tropical forests.
+Dr. Tarwater has been working in tropical forests for over 20 years now.
 Her research combines in-depth knowledge of animal behavior combined with creative and advanced statistical modeling to understand how populations and communities respond to large and fine-scale environmental change.
 Dr. Tarwater holds a Ph.D. in Ecology, Evolution, and Conservation Biology from University of Illinois, Urbana-Champaign and a M.S. from the same university in Natural Resources and Environmental Sciences.
 She earned her B.S. in Wildlife, Fish, and Conservation Biology from U.C.
 Davis.
-She is a native of Encinitas, CA and has two kids that she enjoys outdoor activities with and that come with her on her field adventures
+She is a native of Encinitas, CA and has two kids that she enjoys outdoor activities with and that come with her on her field adventures.

 Elizabeth Howard (undergraduate student)

 Liz is a WRSP (Wyoming Research Scholars Program) student and joined the lab in her 2nd year at the University of Wyoming.
 Liz is studying how prey availability impacts avian space use at army ant swarms and how avian dominance impacts space use.
 Liz will get to go to Panama for about 5 months across a few years to address this question.

 Summer Holeman (undergraduate student)

 Summer is a WRSP student that joined the lab during her first year at University of Wyoming.
 Her interest in avian ecology mostly stemmed from her desire to do field work.
 Summer is excited to look more into behavioral research, possibly including competition between birds at army ant swarms.
 Summer will get to spend 5+ months in Panama conducting research on army ant swarms.